mxchinegod/NoExcuses/README.md

 </h1>
 <p align="center">
-A super-fast way to delete/replace unwanted tokens in local training data.
+A super-fast way to delete/replace unwanted tokens in text training data.
 </p>

 This is a Rust program that removes phrases from all JSON files in a given directory.
 NoExcuses reads a list of phrases from a file, then iterates through each JSON file in a given directory and removes any occurrence of those phrases.
 NoExcuses writes back the modified JSON files to their original location.

-# 🚀 Getting Started
+## 🚀 Getting Started

 To get started, clone the repository and run cargo build to compile the project.
 Then, you can run NoExcuses with the following command: